 As explained previously (in Section I), the aim of this work is to derive a mixing model for reflectances, valid in urban environments, and that could be used for spectral unmixing.
-However, the mixing model defined by (8), (13), (10), and (11) is not convenient yet for unmixing methods.
-It is a bit complicated because of the dependence of the irradiance terms on the wavelength.
+However, the mixing model defined by Equations (8), (13), (10) and (11) is not convenient yet for unmixing methods.
+It is a bit complicated because of the dependency of the irradiance terms on the wavelength.

-By rewriting the model by highlighting the previously defined dependences of the different terms versus the 2-D pixel position y and the wavelength λ , we have
+Rewriting the model by highlighting the above-defined dependencies of the different terms vs. the 2D pixel position y and the wavelength λ , we have: